Transference vs. Countertransference

-Transference: Patient views nurse as being similar to an important person in his/her life.
+With transference, the patient views nurse as being similar to an important person in their life.
+Countertransference refers to when patient reminds the nurse of someone in their life.

 What is Countertransference in Nursing?